6/20/25

 Lisa Saunders, a Canalway Challenge Ambassador, shows off the back of her T-shirt, which encourages folks to speak to her about taking their own Challenge!

 I had registered my 360-Mile Challenge with my husband as a team: “Lisa & Jim Saunders to Stop CMV, #1 Birth Defects Virus.”
 The website helped me keep track of our miles, where we stopped and started, and favorite sites along the way.
 When we finally reached Albany on April 23, 2025, I visited New York legislators asking them to pass a bill dear to my heart (my light-hearted, one-minute video shows how we advanced our cause on the Trail.)
-When we reached more than halfway across the state, I shared my story in the 30-minute video, “Hiking the Erie Canalway Trail, Vote on 7 Wonders, Stop CMV."
+When we reached halfway across the state, I shared our story in the 30-minute video, “Hiking the Erie Canalway Trail, Vote on 7 Wonders, Stop CMV."
+When we completed our trek, I was interviewed on PAC-B TV.
+(My PowerPoint: "Walking the Erie Canalway Trail".)

 In my upcoming speaking engagements (noted below my signature), I will discuss how my husband and I walked the Erie Canalway Trail between Buffalo and Albany and the issues faced by sedentary folks seeking to become "end-to-enders."
 I will also share my investigation into where my Great Aunt Rebecca allegedly drove into the Canal and how my ancestor Jacob Leach, an engineer and a distiller of whiskey, helped plan the opening of the Canal in 1825 with Governor Clinton's boat parade.
 I will feature my choices for "The 7 Wonders of the Erie Canalway Trail" and explain how anyone can take the Challenge, which ranges from one to 360 miles.